Age Group - KS2

 Plastic bags take over 450 years to decompose

-Other plastics can take 1,000 years to decompose
+Other plastics can take up to 1,000 years to decompose

 180,000 sacks of litter are removed from the sides of main roads each year.

 -How the Earth came to exist

 -Just what a miracle our lives are (and the environment’s too!)

 Who’s responsibility it is to clean up our mess

 -How a plastic bag travels around the ocean

 We all want a better world for our children and with this style of learning and engagement it can be achieved!
 Yes the school can use of this work towards Ofsted but fundamentally we want the next generation to have the tools in their future to be able to make a kinda world that does not have these issues that have thrived under us.

 Ofsted Inspectors are guided to consider the evidence that action is taken to raise awareness of children and learners in relation to a range of safeguarding matters so that children are able to understand, respond to and calculate risk effectively.

 "We collate the feedback that we receive from children and send it to our schools to use as evidence in their Ofsted portfolios"